rufatpro/gonka-docs/docs/wallet/create_a_new_gonka_account_new.md

                 <a href="/images/keplr_mobile_create_new_wallet.PNG" target="_blank"><img src="/images/keplr_mobile_create_new_wallet.PNG" style="width:auto; height:337.5px;"></a>

                 Backup your private key securely.
 Anyone with your private key can have access to your assets.
-If you lose access to your Gmail Account, the only way to recover your wallet is using your private key.
-Store your private key in a safe and secure place
+If you lose access to your Gmail Account, the only way to recover your wallet is by using your private key.
+Store your private key in a safe and secure place.
+Never share your private key with anyone.

                 <a href="/images/keplr_mobile_google_private_key_2.PNG" target="_blank"><img src="/images/keplr_mobile_google_private_key_2.PNG" style="width:auto; height:337.5px;"></a>